teracyhq/dev/docs/basic_usage.rst

     ==> default: ip address: 192.168.0.116

-When we want to display the ip address of the VM anytime, follow the commands below:
+When we want to display the IP address of the VM anytime, follow the commands below:

 ..  code-block:: bash